richo/zephyros/README.md

 Is the API missing something you need?
 File an issue and let me know!

-Note: If reloading your config file fails, your key bindings will be un-bound as a precaution, presuming that your config file is in an unpredictable state.
-They will be re-bound again next time your config file is successfully loaded.
-Same with events you're registered to.

 #### Auto-reloading configs

 * Automatically reload your config file whenever it (or anything you choose) changes.